 Clever, Adoring, Devoted, Happy and Loving

 Miniature Poodles are a lot larger than Toy Poodles though smaller than the Standard Poodle.
 They remain an extremely popular choice in the UK and additionally in other parts of the world due to their gorgeous looks and charming personalities.
-The bonus of owning one of these doggies is that they don't shed, meaning they are good for 'hoomans' who suffer from allergies.
-Their coats do require a lot of attention in order to keep them looking their best, which can be costly.
+The bonus of owning one of these dogs is that they don't shed, meaning they are good for humans who suffer from allergies.
+Their coats do require a lot of attention in order to keep them looking their best however which can be costly.

 Fun Fact: Elvis Presley used to own a Miniature Poodle!

 |Height (at the withers)||Males and Females 28cm – 35cm|

 |Coat||Very Dense, Profuse Coat that's Harsh To The Touch.
 The hair is Extremely Curly, Thick and Close-Lying to a Dog's Body|